 Intensive care is necessary for the survival of extremely premature infants, but its burdens and risks are substantial.
-These guidelines reflect professional and societal views about which medical interventions are likely to be effective and in an infant's best interest.
-When the relative benefits and burdens of treatment are clear, counseling is directive and the range of treatment options offered to parents is constrained.
-When the medical evidence is murky or moral consensus is lacking, counseling is non-directive and the range of treatment options offered to parents is more extensive.
-This supports parents' privileged role as the ultimate decision makers for their extremely premature infant when reasonable medical or moral disagreement exists.
+These guidelines reflect professional and societal views about which medical interventions are likely effective and in an infant's best interest.
+When treatment's relative benefits and burdens are clear, counseling is directive, and the range of treatment options offered to parents is constrained.
+When the medical evidence is murky or moral consensus is lacking, counseling is non-directive, and the treatment options offered to parents are more extensive.
+This supports parents' privileged role as the ultimate decision-makers for their extremely premature infant when reasonable medical or moral disagreement exists.
 Ultimately, parents' preferences will predominate in deciding whether or not to provide life-sustaining treatment, except when professional and societal consensus overwhelmingly oppose parents' choice as being not medically effective or not in an infant's best interest.